 a.
-The applicant shall post a notice on the property one week prior to the planning and zoning board meeting and remove the notice three days after the conclusion of the planning and zoning board meeting.
+The applicant, at its expense, shall post a notice on the property one weekno less than ten (10) days prior to the planning and zoning board meeting and remove the notice three days after the conclusion of the planning and zoning board meeting.
 A notice, 18 inches by 24 inches, shall be placed in a prominent place on the property by the applicant, denoting the following:

+REQUEST FOR:

-REQUEST FOR: PLANNING AND ZONING BOARD MEETING: DATE AND TIME TOWN HALL 9293 Harding Avenue Surfside, FL 33154 COMPLETE INFORMATION REGARDING THE APPLICATION IS AVAILABLE BY CONTACTING THE TOWN HALL.
+PLANNING AND ZONING BOARD MEETING:

+DATE AND TIME TOWN HALL

+9293 Harding Avenue Surfside, FL 33154

+COMPLETE INFORMATION REGARDING THE APPLICATION IS AVAILABLE BY CONTACTING THE TOWN HALL.

-b.
-The applicant shall mail written courtesy notices via certified mail, to the abutting single-family property owners and single-family property owners parallel to the subject property line across any right-of-way, of the planning and zoning board meeting date and location ten days prior to the meeting.
+- b.
+The applicant shall, at its expense, mail written courtesy notices via certified mail, to the abutting single-family property owners and single-family property owners parallel to the subject property line across any right-of-way, of the planning and zoning board meeting date and location ten days prior to the meeting. - c.

-c.
 The applicant shall provide the town the corresponding certified mail receipts, indicating the notices have been mailed and provide evidence that the sign has been posted three days prior to the planning and zoning board meeting.